Handbook

 Guidelines for Potential Consequences:

 c.
-Third Offense: Dean conference, detention, parent/guardian meeting.
+Third Offense: Confiscation and parent/guardian meeting.

-16. Technology (School Issued) Misuse
+19. Technology (School Issued) Misuse

 See i-Learn Expectation Section of Handbook